Riesenfass/teufel/README.md

-# teufel
+# Teufel
-An unapologetic Diablo clone made in GB Studio
+An unapologetic Diablo clone made in GB Studio.